 The Red Lake River is one of the few state water trails in northwestern Minnesota.
-It begins at Upper and Lower Red Lake and flows generally westward until it joins the Red River of the North in East Grand Forks.
-The river flows past marshy wilderness, flat farmland, towering eroded cliffs and steep, wooded banks.
-There are no major rapids.
+It begins at Upper and Lower Red Lake and flows generally westward to join the Red River of the North in East Grand Forks.
+The river flows past marshy wilderness, flat farmland, towering cliffs and steep, wooded banks.

 Landscape

 Below St. Hilaire the banks steepen and are heavily wooded to Red Lake Falls.
 High, nearly vertical, eroded cliffs and the first of many huge slump areas are encountered near Red Lake Falls.
 Entire hillsides have been torn away by spring floods and deposited in the river.
-In its lower reaches the river meanders through farmland, often screened from the river by stands of elm, willow and cottonwood.
+In its lower reaches the river meanders through farmland.

 Fish and wildlife